uqlibrary/technology-training/R/ggplot2_intermediate.md

       * plots

 ### Make sure you have ggplot2 installed and loaded
-Exercise 2 - (1 min)
+Exercise 2 - setting up (1 min)

-  * create a new R file called "ggplot2_intermediate.R" in the "scripts" folder
+  * create a new R script file called "ggplot2_intermediate.R" in the "scripts" folder
   * install and load the package ggplot2
     * install only if you haven't yet done so. install.packages("ggplot2")